ejb6/stacktrends.ph/README.md

 - [ ] More detailed documentation

 ## How to Use
-1. Check and edit `scraper.py`.
-The sample input for the function is included in the file.
+Check and edit `sample_query.py`.
+Sample inputs for the function are included in the file.

-2. Run `python scraper.py`.
+1. Download/clone this repo.
+Go into the repo's directory (where `sample_query.py` is located).
+2. Create a Python file and write `from scraper import scrape` on the beginning of the file.
+3. Run the python file you created.
 This should output one or more CSV files.
-3. CSV files can be opened using a spreadsheet software.
+4. CSV files can be opened using a spreadsheet software.

 The CSV files can be easily converted to any other useful data format (like JSON).